Embassy of Ireland

 - Master’s degree in a related field.

-- Demonstrated capacity in strategic and results focused thinking and planning.
+- Demonstrated capacity in policy development and influencing.

-- Full time, or 37 hours per week.
+- This position will be offered on a three-year contract.
+A six month probationary period will apply.Working hours: Full time, or 37 hours per week.
 Occasional late working or attendance at work-related events outside of working hours is required.
-Occasional travel is required.
+Regular travel is required.